 If you're not a fan of your body hair, you might feel like you look best in your swimsuit when your bikini line is waxed or shaved.
 But how you get rid of that hair is up to you, and any way comes with pros and cons.
 Whether you want to cut it off or rip it out, there's good and bad to either.

-Waxing has longer results but more conflicts, and it's important to be aware of what those are.
+Waxing has longer results but more potential conflicts, and it's important to be aware of what those are.
 Certain medical conditions, beauty products, and medications can cause issues with the process—issues that will leave skin red and scabby.
 If you have allergies, those are important to consider too, as different places use different products to cleanse the skin.
-Allergens could be present in the wax itself, or part of the formulas applied post hair removal to soothe and remove remaining product.
+Allergens could be present in the wax itself, but they can also be part of the formulas applied post hair removal to soothe and remove remaining product.
 So be careful!
 If you're not waxing yourself, inform your technician about any allergies you may have.
 Some pain is normal, because waxing is pulling out the hair from the follicle, and the bikini area is sensitive overall.
 The amount of pain will on your personal threshold, the tech, and the technique and type of wax used.
 Regardless, you should never feel any burning or excruciating pain, so tell your tech immediately if that's what you're experiencing.